 Careful planning will be required with ER but if you would like to discuss ER in detail and how it might affect your business, please do get in touch.

-An individual's qualifying gains for investors' relief are subject to a lifetime cap of £10 million.
+An individual’s qualifying gains for IR are subject to a lifetime cap of £10 million.

 All shares of the same class in the same company are treated as forming a single asset, regardless of when they were originally acquired.
 However, 'same day' transactions are matched and the '30 day' anti-avoidance rules will remain.